opasche/EQRN_Results/README.md

 Olivier C. Pasche and Sebastian Engelke (2022).
 "Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk".
 [ArXiv:2208.07590](https://arxiv.org/abs/2208.07590) ([pdf](https://arxiv.org/pdf/2208.07590)).

 ## EQRN Package
-An easy-to-use package is under development and will be available in open access at [github.com/opasche/EQRN](https://github.com/opasche/EQRN).
+A user-friendly package is under development and available in open access at [github.com/opasche/EQRN](https://github.com/opasche/EQRN).
-On the other hand, this current repository `EQRN_Results` provides the implementation for the experiments and results presented in the main paper, with a snapshot of the EQRN implementation at the time of those experiments, for reproducibility.
+On the other hand, this current repository `EQRN_Results` provides the implementation for the experiments and results presented in the main paper, with a snapshot of the EQRN implementation at the time of those experiments, for convinience in reproducibility.

 ## Contents of this Repository
 - The `R/` folder contains a snapshot of the EQRN package functions to ensure reproducibility, as well as plotting function, simulation data functions, and other helper functions.